fishcus/KAP-manual/en/appendix/faq.en.md

 **Q: Does this product support MDX queries?**

-A: Yes, MDX is supported by the Kyligence MDX Service component.
+A: Yes, MDX is supported by the Kyligence Insight component.

 **Q: How to view the execution plan of a query?**